Webbgaraget/wg-meta-box/README.md

 	        )
 	    );
 	WGMetaBox::add_meta_box( 'example', 'Example', $fields, 'page' );

+The fields are accessible through the meta keys `example-favorite-color` and `example-name`.

 # Creating a meta box
 The syntax for creating a meta box is very similar to WordPress' native function [``add_meta_box()``](http://codex.wordpress.org/Function_Reference/add_meta_box).
 It takes the same parameters, except number three.